DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 1, 2, 4, 6-11, 17-19, and 24-27 are rejected under 35 U.S.C.
+Claims 1, 2, 4, 9-11, 17-19, and 24-27 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.
 Claim(s) 1, 26, and 27, which are similar in scope, recite(s)

-A method including: receiving a request from a data communications device associated with a first user of a plurality of users to list an item as available for borrowing and/or renting, the first user request including: information relating to the item including a description of the item and a location of the item, and a status of the item including whether the item is currently available for borrowing and/or renting; generating, a listing in which the item description is [presented]; receiving a request from a data communications device associated with a second user of the plurality of users to search for a particular item or a particular category of items in respect of which the second user has an interest, the second user request including: information relating to the second user including a location of the second user; based on the item requested to be listed by the first user being determined as a match for the particular item or the particular category of items included in the second user request, and further based on the location of the item residing within one or more predetermined geographical regions of the second user, including the generated listing in search results presented to the second user, wherein the search results include only those listing relating to items that are currently available for borrowing or renting.
+A method comprising: receiving a request from a first user of a plurality of users to list an item as available for borrowing and/or renting, the first user request comprising: information relating to the item including a description of the item and a location of the item, and a status of the item including whether the item is currently available for borrowing and/or renting; generating a listing in which the item description is displayed; receiving a request associated with a second user of the plurality of users to search for a particular item or a particular category of items in respect of which the second user has an interest, the second user request comprising: information relating to the second user comprising a location of the second user; determining a match between the item requested to be listed by the first user with the particular item or the particular category of item included in the second user request comprising a determination that similarities between the first and second user requests satisfy a similarity threshold; based on the item requested to be listed by the first user being determined as a match for the particular item or the particular category of items included in the second user request, and further based on the location of the item residing within one or more predetermined geographical regions of the second user, including the generated listing in search results presented to the second user, wherein the search results comprise only those listings relating to items that are currently available for borrowing or renting; each of the first and second user requests, wherein the similarity threshold is based upon an extent to which particular letters, words, numbers and/or symbols identified in the first user request match those identified in the second user request, and utilising one or more machine learning techniques to improve the optical character recognition over time based upon feedback comprising user feedback regarding an accuracy of optical recognition of particular letters, words, numbers and/or symbols.

 Claim 1:

-computer-implemented method
+computer-implemented

-by one or more processors
+, by one or more processors,

 Claim 26: